Some harmonic functions for killed Markov branching processes with immigration and culling: Abstract

 \section{Abstract}

 For a continuous-time Bienaym\'e-Galton-Watson process, $X$, with immigration and culling, $0$ as an absorbing state, call $X^q$ the process that results from killing $X$ at rate $q\in (0,\infty)$, followed by stopping it on extinction or explosion.
 Then an explicit identification of the relevant harmonic functions of $X^q$ allows to determine the Laplace transforms (at argument $q$) of the first passage times downwards and of the explosion time for $X$.
 Strictly speaking, this is accomplished only when the killing rate $q$ is sufficiently large (but always when the branching mechanism is not supercritical or if there is no culling).
 In particular, taking the limit $q\downarrow 0$ (whenever possible) yields the passage downwards and explosion probabilities for $X$.
 A number of other consequences of these results are presented.
-As an application, an optimal population control problem is explicitly solved.